 High-quality down is the very best when it comes to providing reliable protection in cold and dry conditions.
 But, what if it’s bucketing down and your clothes are getting all wet?
-Or what about when your insulating layer gets all sweaty from a really tough uphill climb?
+Or what if your insulating layer gets all sweaty from a really tough uphill climb?
 Well, this is where down reaches its limits.
-If it gets damp or even wet, it will lose a large part of its loft and insulating properties.
+If it gets wet or even damp, it will lose a large proportion of its fill power and insulating properties.

 The solution?
 Synthetic insulation!
 A very popular and well-known name in the synthetic insulation industry is PrimaLoft.
 But what is Primaloft exactly?
 Well, keep reading and we’ll tell you!